F5Networks/f5-telemetry-streaming/docs/declarations.rst

 Using the addTags property for the StatsD consumer
 --------------------------------------------------
 ..
-IMPORTANT:: The addTags property is available in TS v1.21.0 and later.
+IMPORTANT:: The addTags property is available in BIG-IP TS v1.21.0 and later.
 See :ref:`StatsD addTags<addtags>` for more information on this feature.

 The following example shows a declaration with a systemPoller, a Listener, and a StatsD consumer with **addTags** using the **sibling** method.